 But you're right.

-In the next four hours, five hours, things can change dramatically in his favor.
+In the next four hours, five hours, things can change dramatically in his favor in every one of those swing states.

-This is this is Matt Towery's whole point.
+This is Matt Towry's whole point.

-He said male turnout is up substantially.
+He said, male turnout is up substantially.

-Uh white turnout is up substantially, blue-collar high school graduate turnout is up substantially.
+Blue-collar high school graduate turnout is up substantially.

-Uh African American turnout is down.
+African-American turnout is down.

-Uh and we just don't know.
+And we just don't know.

 Yeah.